do-jonathan4/lfz-m1/exercises/javascript-and-json/README.md

 Be sure to check out a new branch (from `master`) for this exercise.
 Detailed instructions can be found [**here**](../../guides/before-each-exercise.md).
 Then navigate to the `exercises/javascript-and-json` directory in your terminal.

+### Quiz Questions
+After completing this exercise, you should be able to discuss or answer the following questions:

+1. What is JSON?
+1. What are serialization and deserialization and why are they useful?
+1. How to you serialize data into a JSON string using JavaScript?
+1. How do you deserialize a JSON string using JavaScript?

 ### Exercise

 1. Read about JSON in the MDN WebDocs - [No, really, what is JSON?](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/JSON#No_really_what_is_JSON).